 - Inspecting the blower, motor, drain line and coils

 - Checking pressure and temperature

 - Reviewing lines, refrigerant amounts and connections

-There’s also some upkeep you can do alone between professional tune-ups.
-You just need about an hour to get the grime off your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+You only need about an hour to wash your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.